-Yes, this is a big part of what makes YourStory different to other charities helping young people.
+Yes, this is a big part of what makes YourStory unique in comparison to other charities helping young people.
 We offer mentoring and workshops not only for the young people we help, but also for their parents, guardians and families.
-We do this to holistically help the young person.
+We do this to holistically in order to help the young person.

 Do you work with young people outside of schools?